Maximum 120 students for each AM or PM session.

 Some of them will come from the UK.
 Meanwhile, there are many highly qualified teachers from Australia, New Zealand and other countries too.

-Site will be under construction starting from Oct 2016.
-It is expected to complete around May 2017.
+The site will be under construction starting from Oct 2016.
+It is expected to be completed around June 2017.

 Yes, we will be advertising and keeping parents updated.